pelithne/AKS_secure_baseline_the_hard_way/README.md

 <img src="https://github.com/pelithne/AKS_secure_baseline_the_hard_way/blob/main/images/hubandspokevnet.jpg" width="1000">

 ### Create Network Security Groups and Virtual Network for the Spoke.
-We will now start to setup the spoke vnet, subnets and their respective NSGs,
+We will now start to setup the spoke vnet, subnets and their respective NSGs.

 1) Create the NSG for AKS subnet.
 ````bash